Your ultimate guide to the 100+ UC athletes set to shine at the Paris Olympics

 Credit: University of California

 When Simone Biles dropped out of the Tokyo Games, it came as a shock to the whole world.
 But Biles’ teammates, like UCLA’s Jordan Chiles, rallied to follow in the legend’s petite footsteps, helping the women’s team earn a silver medal.
-Chiles is once again one of five members of the Team USA rhythmic gymnastics team, along with Biles, and is setting her sights on gold.
+Chiles is once again one of five members of the Team USA artistic gymnastics team, along with Biles, and is setting her sights on gold.
 She’ll be bringing some of her signature pizzazz with her, doing braids and hair styling for her fellow gymnasts.
 Encouraging gymnasts to bring their full selves to the floor in the sport’s pressure cooker environment has been a hallmark of the UCLA program.
 And who does Chiles count among her inspirations for celebrating beauty and glamor on the world stage?
 Why, a UCLA alum, of course — Florence “Flo-Jo” Griffith Joyner, who used to do her nails and wear jewelry during competitions.

 “I thought: ‘Okay, if she was able to do that on track, why can’t we do that in other sports?
 Why can’t I do that with gymnastics?’”
 Chiles told E!, explaining how her personality powers her confidence on the mat.
 “It makes me feel like I am who I am.
 It makes me feel like I can just enjoy my personality and be something that God created me to be.”